PickledChris/scratch-automated-registration/README.md

 >abcde001-999

-For new joiners,  open Atomwide in user view, select the students, add the “Latest move or create” column and export to Excel.
+For new joiners,  open Atomwide in user view, select the students, select the “Latest move or create” option and export to Excel.
 You can then easily delete all students who joined before the previous run before exporting to csv.

 ##Technical Notes
 The instructions provided are for Windows, however it should work on Mac OSX or Linux